Ramdane Touhami: Entrepreneur

 Despite his experience in art direction, Ramdane identifies himself more with "the logic of an entrepreneur".
 In 2003, he started his own tailor-made menswear brand R.T., for which he drew and developed his own fabrics and prints, followed by Résistance with a more urban style, honoring some of the most important historic and political icons.
 R.T. & Résistance has been sold in 180 retail stores around the world: " Maria Luisa " in Paris, " Nom de guerre " in New York City, " Isetan " in Tokyo, among others, and seen collaborations such as with the Black Panther Party for its 40th anniversary.

 As his attention shifted from fashion to fragrances, Ramdane started his own scent studio Architecture Olfactive right after his work at Cire Trudon in 2010.
 The studio has designed numerous signature scents for various brands and companies, such as The Kooples in Paris, Barney's and the Mercer Hotel in New York, Santa Eulalia in Barcelona, as well as the Shangri-La hotels and palaces, together with imagination of scents for events.

-In 2014, he established his own beauty brand Officine Universelle Buly at 6 rue Bonaparte in the 6th district in Paris with his wife, Victoire de Taillac-Touhami.
-The brand was initially founded by Jean-Vincent Bully in 1803, later revived by the duo, and now operates in several countries and regions selling a wide range of products including water-based perfumes, scented candles, etc.
+In March 2025, Mediapart accused him of harsh management practices.
+In his right of reply, he acknowledged "blunt speaking and an attitude that rattles" but denied engaging in illegal or discriminatory behavior.

+Politics

+Ramdane Touhami is known for his left-wing political positions, notably against state racism and for the Palestinian cause, positions for which he has been the target of attacks perpetrated by far-right groups.
+In a profile, L'Express describes him as "decolonial and close to Jean-Luc Mélenchon."
+Le Nouvel Obs speaks of a "man of taste and power whose ambition is to awaken the young generation from immigrant backgrounds."